MQ37/ctxify/README.md

 - Get just the structure without the contents?
 - Know how many tokens your project weighs in at?

 `ctxify` does it all.
-It’s lightweight, fast, and skips the fluff (like lock files or `.gitignore`).
+It's lightweight, fast, and skips the fluff (like lock files or `.gitignore`).
 Built with Python 3.13 and Git magic. ✨

 ---